-- boundary it is not considered that their development would materially affect the development strategy as set out in BDCs Core Strategy. - 188 The Development Boundary has been revised to include the 9 development sites adjoining the built framework of Walkeringham village.
-The new boundary and the exact extent of the areas for development are identified in the Policies Map. - 189 Important note: The allocation of the following sites for development establishes the principle of development only.
+187 The Development Boundary has been revised to include the 9 development sites adjoining the built framework of Walkeringham village.
+Map 16 identifies the new boundary and the exact extent of the areas for development.

+- 188 Important note: The allocation of the following sites for development establishes the principle of development only.
 It is the planning application process that will determine the appropriate number of dwellings for the site.
-And other issues raised in the site assessment. - 190 The Draft Bassetlaw Plan Part 1 identifies a housing requirement of between 48 dwellings (this being 10% growth for the Parish) and 70 dwellings (this being 20% growth for the village).
-This figure was confirmed in January 2019 when the Draft Plan consultation was launched. - 191 There has been close collaboration with BDC's policy team since 2016.
-Public consultation in February in 2018 sought feedback from the local community on site preferences on the basis that 'land to accommodate up to a maximum of 100 new dwellings was required'.
-This maximum figure has been reduced to a maximum housing requirement figure of 70 dwellings following additional work undertaken to support Draft Bassetlaw Plan.
+And other issues raised in the site assessment. - 189 The Draft Bassetlaw Plan Part 1 identifies a housing requirement of between 48 dwellings (this being 10% growth for the Parish) and 70 dwellings (this being 20% growth for the village).
+This figure was confirmed in January 2019 when the Draft Plan consultation was launched. - 190 There has been close collaboration with BDC's policy team since 2016.
+Public consultation in February in 2018 sought feedback from the local community on site preferences on the basis that 'land to accommodate up to a maximum of 100 new dwellings was required'.55 This maximum figure has been reduced to a maximum housing requirement figure of 70 dwellings following additional work undertaken to support Draft Bassetlaw Plan.
+Policies 8-15 provide detailed guidance for the development of the selected sites.
+In each case they require development to be high quality in nature.
+For the purposes of each of the policies high quality development is defined as that which meets the relevant requirements of Policy 3 of this Plan insofar as they directly apply to the site concerned